 All companies with a Premium Listing of equity shares in the UK are required under the Listing Rules to report in their annual report and accounts on how they have applied the Code.
+The Code focuses on the application of the Principles and reporting on outcomes achieved.
 See the relevant section of the Listing Rules.